Integrating Research and Resource Management in the National Parks

 Park Science is published online at http://www.nature.nps.gov

 /ParkScience (ISSN 1090-9966).
-The Web site provides guidelines for article submission, an editorial style guide, an archive and key word searching of back issues, and information on how to subscribe or update your subscription.
+The Web site provides guidelines for article submission, an editorial style guide, an archive and key word searching of back issues and are previously published articles, and information on how to subscribe or update your subscription.

 Though subscriptions are offered free of charge, voluntary donations help defray production costs.
 A typical donation is $15 per year.
 Checks should be made payable to the National Park Service and sent to the editorial office address.